data-rescue-boston/publicity/event_info/datarescue_boston_desc.md

 To get involved:
 - Attend or volunteer at one of our upcoming events
 - Sponsor an event or donate to EDGI
-- Join our DataRescue Boston facebook group to stay updated